getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

         region, option = 1, dataname_lambda = "", dataname_alpha = "",
 	dataname_wt = "");

-  /** Adds a penalized contact condition with Coulomb friction with a
-      rigid obstacle to the model.
+Adds a penalized contact condition with Coulomb friction with a rigid obstacle to the model.
 The condition is applied on the variable `varname_u` on the boundary corresponding to `region`.
 The rigid obstacle should be described with the data `dataname_obstacle` being a signed distance to the obstacle (interpolated on a finite element method).
 The penalization parameter `dataname_r` should be chosen large enough to prescribe approximate non-penetration and friction conditions but not too large not to deteriorate to much the conditionning of the tangent system.
 `dataname_lambda` is an optional parameter used if option is 2.
-In that case, the penalization term is shifted by lambda (comes from an augmented Lagrangian formulation).
+In that case, the penalization term is shifted by lambda (this allows the use of an Uzawa algorithm on the corresponding augmented Lagrangian formulation).
-  */